BenjaminSauder/EdgeFlow/README.md

 ### Set Vertex Curve:

-This tool works creates a curve based on vertex selections.
+This tool moves vertices to a curve based on vertex selections.
 The picking order of the selected vertices defines the outcome of the tool.
 So it's very important to select in the correct order.

 - **2 vertices are selected:** a half circle is constructed between the points.